For security purposes, don’t set up WordPress sites using the user name “admin”.

 Click on wp_users …

-Log out of your server when you’re done and return to your WordPress site.
-You may find that your session is expired.
-Log in again with your new administration credentials …
+Log out of your server when you’re finished and reopen the browser to your WordPress site.
+You will probably find that your session has expired.
+Log in again with your new Admin credentials …

-You should see that your username is now updated.
-However, your site will probably still be displaying the old “nickname” …
+You will see that the user name has been updated.
+However, your site will probably still display the old “nickname” …

-To choose a new “nickname”, go to your Users screen and click on the Edit link below your user name …
+To choose a new “nickname”, visit your Users screen and click the Edit link below the user name …

-You can also access your Profile section by clicking on the Edit My Profile link in the “Howdy, User” box …
+You can also get to your Profile section if you click on the Edit My Profile link in the “Howdy, User” section …

 Select a new name to display publicly from the drop down menu …